celo-org/celo-monorepo/packages/docs/operations-manual/key-management.md

 1. Create a new Validator instance as detailed in the [Deploy a Validator](../getting-started/running-a-validator.md#deploy-a-validator) section of the getting started documentation.
 When using a proxy, additionally create a new proxy and peer it with the new validator instance, as described in the same document.
 Wait for the new instances to sync before proceeding.

   {% hint style="warning" %}
-  Before proceeding to steps 2 and 3, ensure there is sufficient time until the next epoch to complete both when rotating ECDSA and BLS keys together.
+  Before proceeding to steps 2 and 3, ensure there is sufficient time until the next epoch to complete both steps when rotating ECDSA and BLS keys together.
   {% endhint %}

 2. Authorize the new Validator signer key with the Account key to overwrite the old Validator signer key.